trng/github-push-and-merge/README.md

 ## Usage
 Just clone and run within your local git repo folder.

-With first run script will try to create softlink in */usr/local/bin* folder.
+With first run script will try to create softlink to itself in */usr/local/bin* folder.